SPEEDWAY WORLD CHAMPIONS

 accepted as having been the winner and thus the first ever World

 Champion.
 (An article reviewing the contest can be read here .)

 In Australia a “World’s Championship Final” was held in March 1933 at Sydney’s Speedway Royal, the programme of which informs of it having had 5 qualifying rounds in Paris, Perth, Adelaide, Melbourne and Sydney, (though it is suspected that the link to Paris was 'creative' publicity.)
-Billy Lamont and Bluey Wilkinson, who featured regularly amongst the French prize winners, were pipped for the title by the Englishman from Middlesbrough, Wembley's Harry Whitfield, (seen rt; winner also of the Scottish Championship of 1930.)
-When the first meeting of the 1934 event in Sydney was rained off the Series was abandoned.
+Billy Lamont and Bluey Wilkinson, who featured regularly amongst the French prize winners, were pipped for the title by the Englishman from Middlesbrough, Wembley's Harry Whitfield, (seen rt. receiving the trophy: Johnnie Hoskins on left.)

 In the UK two competitions existed which, at the time or since, have been termed or considered as World Championships.
 With 2-man match races between star riders often the highlight of any dirt-track race meeting, - the top stars were initially excluded from league race teams - , a match race competition for the ‘Individual World Championship’ was initiated in 1931 by the Promoters Association, the first nominated holder of which was Vic Huxley who beat a nominated challenger, Colin Watson.
 Huxley was then challenged by Jack Parker who beat the first champion to relieve him of the trophy and be declared Individual World Champion.
 However, after the event the Speedway Control Board refused to recognise the title: the competition subsequently became the ‘British Individual Championship’, the pre-war forerunner of the British Match Race Championship.
 Notwithstanding, Parker always maintained his World Champion status, for he had an inscribed trophy as proof !